New Program! Veteran Writers – Writing Our Way Home

 Special Guest: Ron Capps, author/singer/songwriter

 Ron Capps is the founder, director, and curriculum developer of the VWP, Ron served 25 years in the Army and Army Reserve and is a veteran of the war in Afghanistan.
 He is an award-winning writer and songwriter.
 His book, Writing War: A Guide to Telling Your Own Story serves as the curriculum for VWP creative writing seminars and workshops.
 His memoir, Seriously Not All Right: Five Wars in Ten Years, is published by Schaffner Press.
+Ron will present original songs and short readings from his memoir Seriously Not All Right: Five Wars in Ten Years as part of a discussion of using the arts to help heal PSTD.

 Richard Epstein, USA, poet